Search Wisconsin State Records Online (Free)

 Online

-The Wisconsin Department of Justice Crime Information Bureau, known as the CIB, provides the public with access to criminal records through the Wisconsin Online Record Check System.
+The State Department of Justice Crime Information Bureau, known as the CIB, provides the public with access to criminal records through the Wisconsin Online Record Check System (WORCS).
 Individuals who wish to perform a search can do the following:

 1. Visit the WORCS website